 Covered up to an annual visit limit.
 Other services you may get at an acupuncture appointment such as office visits or diagnostic services are not covered under this benefit.
 They are subject to the Plan's standard benefit for those services.
-Office visits by acupuncturists are specialist office visits.
 Acupuncture services must be prior authorized as medically necessary.